zowe/community/Technical-Steering-Committee/guidelines/major-release.md

 - New Vnext page for the coming release is ready
 - Dates for Extenders office hours are published
 - The Community board contains Epic for Vnext and all the squads have their Epics linked to this one
+- The Core projects for the Vnext are agreed upon by TSC
+- The folder with the files for conformance for each of the Projects is available

 What changes within our processes?